Table of Contents

 Potential Signs of Interaction

-If you are using our Berberine Capsules 500mg | 90 Capsules and notice any of these changes after starting a new medication, it is essential to stop and consult a medical professional.
+If you are using our Berberine Capsules 500mg | 90 Capsules and notice these changes after starting a new medication, stop use and consult a medical professional immediately.

 Practical Steps for Safe Supplementation